GetDKAN/dkan-tools/README.md

 ## Installation

 1. Download or clone this repository into any location on your development machine.
-2. Create a symbolic link anywhere in your [PATH](http://www.linfo.org/path_env_var.html) (type `echo $PATH` to see what paths are available) `bin\dktl`, and name the link `dktl`.
-For instance, if you have a bin directory in your home directory that is in your PATH, try
+2. Add _/bin/dktl_ to your path somehow.
+This is often accomplished by adding a symbolic link to a folder already in your path, like _~/bin_.
+For instance:

 ```bash
 ln -s /my/dktl/location/bin/dktl ~/bin/dktl
 ```